 - A. Chutes, tremies, buggies, buckets or similar equipment may be required for material placement.
 Provide adequate access to allow a vibrator to be inserted into repair material for consolidation.
 Where this is not possible, vibrate formwork.
 Only use vibration when necessary.
 Use vibrator in a manner to avoid material segregation.
 Vibrators shall not be used to move repair material laterally. - B. For vertical repairs, material shall be poured in formwork in a manner to avoid segregation.
-Do not allow material to fall freely over reinforcement or other embedded materials. - C. For horizontal repairs, firmly work repair material into roughened substrate to completely fill all pores and voids.
-Material shall be poured continuously from one side of repair area to the other starting at the lowest elevation.
+Do not allow material to fall freely over reinforcement or other embedded materials. - C. For horizontal repairs, material shall be poured continuously from one side of repair area to the other starting at the lowest elevation.
 When placing in layers on large pours, each horizontal layer shall extend repair width.
 Placement must be continuous to prevent cold joints.
 Place and consolidate in a manner to avoid segregation. - D. Continue placement until repair area is completely filled.

-[For more recommended placement information, refer to ACI 304R-00, Guide for Measuring, Mixing, Transporting, and Placing Concrete.]
+[For more recommended placement information, refer to ACI 304R-89, Guide for Measuring, Mixing, Transporting and Placing Concrete.]

+ACI 304R-89

-REFERENCE ACI 304R-00: Guide for Measuring, Mixing, Transporting, and Placing Concrete
+"Guide for Measuring, Mixing, Transporting and Placing Concrete"